 - Fuel your vehicle.
 Get cash.
 ATMs may not work later.

-- Keep a smaller Disaster Supplies Kit in each car.
+- Keep a smaller disaster supplies kit (see sidebar) in each car.

 - Moor boat securely, store it upside down, against a wall or move it to a safer place.
 Anchor a boat trailer.

 - If you must evacuate, leave as quickly as possible.